Tools

 the call and a context with the session:

-policy = lambda do |call, _context| "read-only during freeze" if call.name == "deploy"endredact = lambda do |_call, result, _ctx| Mistri::ToolResult.new(content: result.to_s.gsub(SSN, "[redacted]"))end
+freeze = lambda do |call, _context| "writes are frozen during the incident" if call.name == "issue_refund"endredact = lambda do |_call, result, _ctx| Mistri::ToolResult.new(content: result.to_s.gsub(CARD_NUMBER, "[redacted]"))end